AnujPancholi/fullstackopenSubmissions/part2/README.md

 In the above code, if you comment the first `reduce` and uncomment the two commented lines, it will still work.
 This component that uses `reduce` twice is not very efficient because reduce performs a pass of the whole array once, so this would involve two passes, whereas the first approach uses just one.

+## Exercise 2.4
+Modified the `App` component to render multiple `Course` components depending on the input, which is an array of courses.
+Used reduce again, which is a very powerful higher-order function in the `Array` prototype in JS.

 ---